Our Values & History

 ClearPath offers to help Joann pro bono, a recent widow whose husband’s passing left Joann owning 50% of a business that she did not know what to do with.
 Over the next 7 years, ClearPath would help Joann and the surviving business partner deal with the pain and confusion of loss and find peace and compromise to move forward.

 ClearPath engages with its first AgriBusiness client, Sambrailo Packaging, whose biggest customer is Driscoll Berries.
-Sambrailo remains one of ClearPath’s largest client partners to this day.
+Sambrailo remained one of ClearPath’s largest client partners for over a decade.

 M&A activity returns with a flourish, and ClearPath diversifies, retaining its core Strategic Financial Advisory Services, alongside a growing M&A Advisory practice.
 Mark Stailey joins ClearPath, assuming the role of M&A Practice Leader.
 Chris joins the Board of Teen Esteem, a ministry helping to empower kids in the Tri-Valley area.
 Chris takes his first trip to Kenya, seeking to help the Mully Children’s Family, a ministry whose mission is to save and adopt children who have been abandoned.